 Open a bash terminal session by clicking the blue button at bottom left.
 You should see a terminal prompt like:

-Enter the command python3 -m pip install --upgrade py4web --no-cache-dir --user
+Enter the command pip install --upgrade py4web

 This installs the latest released version of py4web and all its dependencies.

-folder, then answer the questions relating to each py4web app to install.
+Complete the installation by running the command py4web setup apps.
+Answer ‘Y’ to create the apps folder, then answer the questions relating to each py4web app.
 You can answer ‘N’ to most of them, but be sure to answer ‘Y’ to _dashboard, _default, _documentation, _minimal, and _scaffold.

 Provide a secure password for the py4web dashboard, making sure to keep track of it for future use!
 You need to enter the password twice to have it confirmed and stored.
+You can use the command py4web set_password to create or change the password at any time.

 After the password is stored, you will be prompted:

-Type "/home/davidmanns/.local/bin/py4web run apps" "to start the py4web server.
+Type "/home/your_username/.local/bin/py4web run apps" "to start the py4web server.

-Open the Web tab in a new browser tab by right clicking on ‘web’ in the menu at top right and selecting ‘open in new tab’.
+Switch to the Web tab in a new browser tab by clicking on ‘web’ in the menu at top right.
 The web page should show that you have no web apps.
 Click the blue button to start the process of creating a new app.
 This will display a box showing what the URL of you site will be.
 You will see that it uses your Pythonanywhere username.
-You will append '/oxcam'
+You will append '/oxcam' to form the base URL that you will actually use for the public website, or '/_dashboard' to access the py4web dashboard.

-Click next, and at the following screens select Bottle and then the latest version of Python 3.
+Click next, and at the following screens select Manual Configuration and next the latest version of Python 3, then next again past the Manual Configuration notice to return to the Web tab.

-project_home = '/home/your_username/py4web/apps'
+project_home = '/home/dgmanns/py4web/apps'

 Be sure to Save the edited file using the button at the top of the screen!